harveynw/net-crate/README.md

 With recent improvements in coding agents, there has been a surge in AI-generated web games.
 However, the multiplayer experience of these demonstrations still tends to be poor.

-This usually, in part, down to the unecessary overhead relying on websockets for communication.
+This is usually, in part, down to the unnecessary overhead introduced by relying on websockets for communication.
 WebRTC provides a way to improve on this, supporting unordered and unreliable messaging, but is more complex to setup and usually beyond the abilities of current LLMs to get right.
 This library provides a simple way to do so, with sensible defaults.

 ### Connecting as a client